jimbrig/KaaS/0-Slipbox/Property Casualty Data Model.md

 ## Installation and Deployment

-This repository requires [[Python Package - SQLAlchemy|sqlalchemy]], so install it if you don't have it:
+This repository requires [[3-Resources/Tools/Python/Python Packages 1/Python Package - SQLAlchemy|sqlalchemy]], so install it if you don't have it:

 ```python
 pip3 install sqlalchemy